marcusnobrega-eng/HydroHP/README.md

 Looking for examples?
 Please go to my GitHub account and check it out.

 Copyright 2022 - the University of Sao Paulo and the University of Texas at San Antonio
-- Developer: Mr. Marcus Nobrega Gomes Junior, Ph.D.
-Candidate
+- Developer: Mr. Marcus Nobrega Gomes Junior, Ph.D

 License
 Unless required by applicable law or agreed to in writing, software